wk275/qbtools-V3/README.md

         },
         ```
   - HTTP interface:
-      The qbtools integrated a HTTP server.
-It has 2 methods qbusGet and qbusSet and it's parameters should be specified in a flat object format.
+      The qbtools has an integrated HTTP server.
+It has 2 methods: qbusGet and qbusSet and it's parameters should be specified in a flat object format.
       <br/>E.g
         default qbus mqtt object:
             {